-The Joint Inspection Unit of the United Nations System Elects its Chair and Vice-Chair for 2023 and Adopts its Programme of Work
+The Joint Inspection Unit of the United Nations system elects its Chair and Vice-Chair for 2024 and adopts its programme of work

-The Joint Inspection Unit concluded the second part of its Winter Session on 10 January 2023.
-In the first part of the Winter Session, the Inspectors elected Inspector Eileen A. Cronin (United States) as Chair and Inspector Carolina Fernandez-Opazo (Mexico) as Vice-Chair of the Unit for 2023.
-The Unit also adopted its programme of work for 2023, which includes one system-wide review and the reviews of management and administration of two of its participating organizations.
-The programme of work will be presented to the General Assembly at its first resumed seventy-seventh session this year.
+The Joint Inspection Unit (JIU) held its Winter Session on 6 December 2023.
+The Inspectors elected Inspector Carolina Fernandez Opazo (Mexico) as Chair and Inspector Jesús Miranda Hita (Spain) as Vice-Chair of the Unit for 2024.
+The Unit also adopted its programme of work for 2024, which includes four system-wide reviews and the review of management and administration of one of its participating organizations.
+The programme of work will be presented to the General Assembly at its first resumed seventy-eighth session in 2024.

 Mr. Mohanad Al-MUSAWI (Iraq)